• Skip to primary navigation

 • Tender and flaky – The buttery layers of this biscuit bake up tall to form perfectly soft layers.

-• A twist on a classic – The addition of parmesan cheese elevates an already fantastic biscuit and makes it that much better
+• A twist on a classic – The addition of parmesan cheese improves an already fantastic biscuit.

 The ingredients for parmesan biscuits.